 - ⅛ teaspoon of allspice

-- optional Tabasco (or Frank’s) to taste
+- Optional Tabasco or Frank's Red-Hot to taste

-- 1tbsp tonkatsu
+- 1 tablespoon tonkatsu sauce

-- Breaded tofu steaks:
+Breaded tofu cutlets

-- 100ml milk (oat barista style works well)
+- 100 ml oat milk barista style works well

 - 1 tablespoon oil